 Other ways to support:

 LODGING: Our biggest expense is hotel lodging because accessible group housing extremely hard to find, and costs are rising rapidly.
-We need lodging for 20-25 people with several wheelchair accessible rooms, a room to host daily hybrid meetings, and regularly require air conditioning (for participants with medical conditions that require it).
+We need lodging for 20-25 people with several wheelchair accessible rooms, a room to host daily hybrid meetings, and in some years require air conditioning (for participants with medical conditions that require it).
 Huge bonus if it has a kitchen facility!
 If you know of a place in Flagstaff that fits the bill without breaking the bank, please reach out using the contact form.

 SPREAD THE WORD: Share fundraising links and let people know about our program.
 It really helps us raise the funds we need to keep the program going!